mashplan/chat/docs/deploy-scaleway.md

 Notes:
 - Normal env vars are limited to 1000 chars.
 Use the Secrets section for long values.
 - The image runs `./start.sh` on startup.
+- Scaleway OpenAI-compatible base URL defaults to `https://api.scaleway.ai/openai/v1`.
+- Health check is available at `/api/health/scaleway` and should return 200.

 #### Build and deploy (manual)